Mourad Meghni: Lazio

 In the 2007–08 season, Meghni joined Lazio on a co-ownership deal for €1.75 million fee.
 His early performances for the Biancocelesti were not impressive, and he failed to nail down a regular place in the line-up, only starting seven matches for the season.
 He did make his debut in the UEFA Champions League, setting up a crucial goal for Tommaso Rocchi, which gave the club their only win in the competition, at home to Werder Bremen.
 In June 2008 the co-ownership was renewed, but in July, Meghni was fully bought by Lazio from Bologna for another €1.75 million. (as part of the deal of Gaby Mudingayi) After the arrival of Matuzalém, and due to many injury's, Meghni became a backup player, and in December 2009 injured.
 His contract with Lazio was mutually terminated on 10 June 2011.

 Umm Salal

 After a four-year stint playing for the Rome-based club, Meghni joined the Qatar Stars League outfit Umm-Salal on 11 June 2011.

 Al Khor

 On 29 March 2012, it was announced Meghni would join Al Khor on a temporary loan.

 Lekhwiya

 On 6 July 2012, Meghni moved from Umm Salal to league rival Lekhwiya SC on a free transfer.

 International career

 On 12 August 2009, Meghni was selected for the first time to join the ranks of the Algeria national team, in a game facing Uruguay (Algeria won on a score of 1–0).

-Meghni was not be in Algeria's final World Cup squad after being informed that his knee injury had not sufficiently healed and would require surgery despite the great lengths that both the player and the Fennecs medical team had gone to give him a chance of recovering in time.
+Meghni was not in Algeria's final World Cup squad after being informed that his knee injury had not sufficiently healed and would require surgery despite the great lengths that both the player and the Fennecs medical team had gone to give him a chance of recovering in time.